 For relationship first letter defines predecessor behavior and second successor.
 E.g., for Finish to Start, Finish of predecessor and start of successor dependency.
 We need to start reading it that way.

 Q: What “+” & “-“denotes in network diagrams

 A: “+” is used for lag and “–“ is used for lead.
 E.g. if the relationship is SS+2, naturally we should read it as Start of Activity B with Lag of 2 with respect to start of Activity A.

 Q: Why we need to put Lead and Lag?

-A: It varies, as explained above, sometimes it’s applied due to predefined constraint (in case of Lag majorly) and sometimes its applied to achieve project deadlines (In case of Lead)
+A: It varies.
+It’s applied due to the predefined constraint (in case of Lag majorly).
+And sometimes we use it to achieve project deadlines (In case of Lead)

 Q: Is lead same as fast tracking?